up42/docs/source/getting-started/first-job-run.rst

 This demo workflow takes a **satellite image** recorded by the :ref:`Pléiades
 <pleiades-download-block>` sensor and clips it to an :term:`area of interest
 (AOI)<AOI>` near Christchurch, New Zealand.
-Pléiades data has five bands, the first four are Blue, Green, Red and Near-Infrared (NIR), at at 2m resolution.
+Pléiades data has five bands, the first four are Blue, Green, Red and Near-Infrared (NIR), at 2m resolution.
 It also has a panchromatic band with 0.5m resolution that can be used to :ref:`pansharpen <pansharpen-block>` the other four bands to 0.5m resolution as well. and **classifies.
 The third and final block of the workflow calculates